Dynamic Adversarial Resource Allocation: the dDAB Game: Problem Formulation

-In summary, an instance of \thegame{} is defined by: (i)~the available resources $X$ and $Y$, and (ii)~the underlying graph $\graph$.
-Given a graph, our goal is to identify the necessary and sufficient amount of resource for the \defender{} to win the game.
-To formalize the goal above, we introduce the following multiplicative factor. \begin{definition}[Critical Resource Ratio] For a given (strongly-connected) graph $\graph$ and a time horizon $T$, the \multfactor{}, $\factor{T}{} \geq 1$, is the \emph{smallest} positive number such that, if
+Based on the discussion above, an instance of a \thegame{} is defined by: (i)~the available amount of resources $X$ and $Y$, (ii)~the graph $\graph$, and (iii) the required defense horizon.
+Given a graph, our goal is to identify the necessary and sufficient amount of resources for the \defender{} to win the game, as well as its corresponding strategies.
+To formalize the above goal, we introduce the following multiplicative factor. \begin{definition}[Critical Resource Ratio] For a given graph $\graph$ and a time horizon $T$, the Critical Resource Ratio (\multfactor{}), $\factor{T}{} \geq 1$, is the \emph{smallest} positive number such that, if $X \geq \factor{T}{} Y$, then the \defender{} has a strategy to defend up to time step~$T$ against any admissible \attacker{} strategy that starts at any initial state $\yinit \in \Delta_Y$.
+We use $\factor{\infty}{}$ to denote the \multfactor{} that enables the \defender{} to defend \emph{indefinitely}. \end{definition}